leodube/DigitalGarden/🎲 Random/Car Detailing/Rust Patch.md

 5. Sand again with 320 grit sandpaper, then with 400 grit sandpaper
 6. Blow away dust and add paper to areas you don't want affected
 7. Wipe down area with wax and grease remover
-8. Spray some self etching primer on any bare metal
+8. Spray a couple layers of self etching primer on any bare metal
 9. Spray filler primer over the area
 10. Sand area with 400 grit sandpaper, then 600 grit sandpaper to remove scratches
 11. Wipe area again with wax and grease remover and blow away dust with compressed air